UoB-COMSM0110/2024-group-19/README.md

 >Repeat until end of game, with enemies that are harder to kill, either by needing more damage to kill or increased enemy points.

-*Entered page of death after level2*
+*Entered page of death after wave 2*

 > Show game over page:
 > User input: right arrow for leaderboard that shows top 10 scores